Pinyin Zhou logo Pinyin Joe's

 Windows 7 Add Input Language

-You will now find the Language Bar at the lower-right of your screen, in the Taskbar:
+You will now find the Language Bar at the lower-right of your screen, in the Taskbar.

 Windows 7 Language Bar - English and Chinese (PRC)

+OK?
 As you begin using Microsoft Pinyin (MSPY), you may be interested in the following:

 FAQ: How do I enter the letter "ü" ("u" with an umlaut, the two dots above the letter)?